apache/beam/website/www/site/content/en/blog/apache-beam-flink-and-kubernetes-part2.md

 In the world of data processing with Apache Flink, a common task is to manage and update data-processing jobs.
 These jobs could be either stateful, where they remember past data, or stateless, where they don't.

 In the past, when we needed to update or delete a Flink job managed by the Kubernetes Operator, the system saved the current state of the job using a savepoint or checkpoint.
 However, a crucial step was missing: the system didn't stop the job from processing new data (this is what we mean by draining the job).
 This oversight could lead to two major issues:
-1. **For stateful jobs:** Potential data inconsistencies, because the job might process new data that wasn't accounted for in the savepoint.
+1. **For stateful jobs:** potential data inconsistencies, because the job might process new data that wasn't accounted for in the savepoint
-2. **For stateless jobs:** Data duplication, because the job might reprocess data it already processed.
+2. **For stateless jobs:** data duplication, because the job might reprocess data it already processed

 ### The solution: drain function